g3n1uss/StringTheoryTools/README.md

 ## TODO:

+1. Add more detailed description in README file.
-1. Add Sen-Hassan-Cvetic method using large matrices to perform a series of dualities in one rotation [arxiv:hep-th/9512127](http://arxiv.org/abs/hep-th/9512127)
+2. Add Sen-Hassan-Cvetic method using large matrices to perform a series of dualities in one rotation [arxiv:hep-th/9512127](http://arxiv.org/abs/hep-th/9512127)
 2. Implement duality rules for RR-fields